-Lung Cancer is when abnormal cells divide in an uncontrolled way to form a tumor in the lung.
-It is the most common Cancer in men & 2nd most common Cancer in women.
+Lung Cancer is when abnormal cells divide in an uncontrolled way to form a tumour in the lung.
+It is the most common cancer in men & 2nd most common cancer in women.
 Symptoms include a cough that won’t go away, shortness of breath, coughing up blood. chest pain, loss of appetite and weight loss.
 Treatments include surgery – lobectomy, pneumonectomy, segmentectomy, sleeve resection; radiotherapy, chemotherapy, chemoradiotherapy, Photodynamic therapy, Radiofrequency ablation, targeted therapy and immunotherapy.
 Get verified second opinions from OncoConnect’s curated list of international Oncologists.

 About Lung Cancer

 Lung cancer is when abnormal cells divide in an uncontrolled way to form a tumour in the lung.
 It is the most commonly occurring cancer in men and the second most common cancer in women.
-There were an estimated 2 million cases reported worldwide in 2018.
+An estimated 2 million cases worldwide were reported in 2018.

-Symptoms of lung cancer include a cough that won’t go away, shortness of breath, coughing up blood. chest pain, loss of appetite and weight loss.
-Lung cancer can be detected throng imaging tests such as X-rays, MRI, CT and PET scans.
-Factors which can increase chances of getting lung cancer include history of smoking, family history, inherited mutated genes, age, exposure to radiation and obesity.
+Symptoms of lung cancer include a cough that won’t go away, shortness of breath, coughing up blood, chest pain, loss of appetite and weight loss.
+Lung cancer can be detected through imaging tests such as X-rays, MRI, CT and PET scans.
+Several factors increase the chances of getting lung cancer such as a history of smoking, family history and inherited mutated genes, age, and exposure to radiation and obesity.

 Once lung cancer has been diagnosed, doctors will determine the stage of cancer and whether or not it is metastatic; based on which doctors would be able to devise a treatment plan.
 Treatments include surgery – lobectomy, pneumonectomy, segmentectomy, sleeve resection; radiotherapy, chemotherapy, chemoradiotherapy, Photodynamic therapy, Radiofrequency ablation, targeted therapy and immunotherapy.

-To know more about lung caner you can refer to our Lung Cancer Guide
+To know more about lung cancer you can refer to our Lung Cancer Guide

-Lung cancer screening is recommend for adults who are at a very high risk of developing the disease; which include:
+Lung cancer screening is recommended for adults who are at a very high risk of developing the disease; which include: